 In Malta, RSD is conducted by the national authorities.
-As outlined above, the recognition rate has generally been high, with around 60% of those applying for refugee status obtaining some form of protection.
-However, only 3% were recognized as refugees.
+As outlined above, the recognition rate has generally been high, with around 60% of those applying for refugee status obtaining some form of international protection.
+However, only around 3% were recognized as refugees.
 UNHCR notes that the number of decisions overturned by the Refugee Appeals Board remains remarkably low, even taking into account the initial high recognition rate.
-Since its inception in 2002, the Refugee http://www.unhcr.org/refworld/docid/503489533b8.html
+Since its inception in 2002, the Refugee Appeals Board has, on average, only granted refugee status in a few appeal cases every year.
+Also, there appears to be a lack of clarity regarding the formal competence of the Refugee Appeals Board.
+UNHCR has noted that some decisions have stated that the Board only has the competence to grant refugee status, and not other forms of protection, such as subsidiary protection.
+In other cases the Board has granted subsidiary protection status.